We believe every child should be supported and inspired to live their best life.

 The first Court Appointed Special Advocate (CASA) Program in the nation was created in 1977 to ensure children in foster care, who have experienced abuse or neglect, have a trained volunteer speaking up in the courtroom for their best interests.
 All CASA Volunteers are trained community members who are appointed with a court order by a judge to advocate for the best interests of a child in foster care.
 They stay with each case for up to 18 months or until the case is closed.
 CASA Volunteers work with legal and child welfare professionals, educators, service providers and family members to ensure the child’s voice is heard.
 Their advocacy enables judges to make the most well-informed decision for each child.
 Learn more about our CASA Program.

 We serve children aged birth to 21 years old, who have been placed in the Santa Clara County Dependency Court System for having experienced abuse, neglect and/or abandonment.

 Our children are some of the most vulnerable in Silicon Valley.

 Roughly half of all foster children experience four or more Adverse Childhood Experiences (ACEs).
 According to the Center for Disease Control and Prevention, ACES are potentially traumatic events that occur in childhood such as experiencing violence, abuse, and/or neglect.
 ACEs have been linked to risky behaviors, chronic health conditions, low life potential and early death.

-Having an Advocate – a CASA Volunteer – is the intervention a child needs to reduce the impacts of having experienced trauma.
+Having a CASA Volunteer is the intervention a foster child needs to reduce the impacts of having experienced trauma.